 This type of decision requires a review of the planning of operations management.
 Specific strategic steps must then be taken.
 Among these, there is obviously the inventory of necessary resources, including, among others, human resources.
 To achieve its objectives, the organization must have sufficient human resources and skills.

 Necessary skills and employee involvement

 Getting an organization, and more specifically its employees, to take a 180-degree turn is not impossible, but is quite a challenge.
 One must first assess the internal resources, which may result in a positive surprise!
-In an article published in October 2019, titled : "What if that rare gem you are looking for was right under your nose", I discussed the importance of having a clear and comprehensive picture of the skills of the employees in your organization.
-Such a portrait not only makes it possible to know the spectrum of employee skills but also to determine the gaps between these skills and those that the organization needs to evolve and thus take the necessary measures to fill them as needed.
+In an article published in October 2019, titled : "What if that rare gem you are looking for was right under your nose", Marie-France Godin discusses the importance of having a clear and comprehensive picture of the skills of the employees in the organization.
+Such a portrait not only makes it possible to know the spectrum of employee skills but also to determine the gaps between these skills and those that the organization needs to evolve.
+Picturing the gaps allows to take the necessary measures to fill them as needed.